isomerpages/moe-lakesidepri/index.md

       title: Announcements and Latest Happenings
       id: announcements
       announcement_items:
+        - title: Chinese New Year Celebration 2026
+          date: 16 February 2026
+          announcement: To welcome the Year of the Fire Horse, our school celebrated Chinese New Year on 16 February with much joy and excitement.
+          link_text: Check more here
+          link_url: /chinese-new-year-celebration-2026/
         - title: Total Defence Day 2026
           date: 09 February 2026
           announcement: In commemoration of Total Defence Day, our school organised a